steambird1/MinServer/README.md

 After adding filenames you can try visiting your page again, and you'll see your own page.

 ### Advanced Use
-MinServer is able to do file operation, user authorize in JavaScript and DLL extension in "C++ in `extern C`".
+MinServer is able to do file operation, user authorize in JavaScript.
+Also, The function **be extended** by DLL extension in "C++ in `extern C`".
 To learn more about them, see Wiki (*Maybe implementing*).

 ## How to help with me (us ?)
 Just add Issues and Pull Requests.